How to become a sub-editor

 It will also allow you to develop a portfolio of work that you can use to showcase your skills to potential employers.

-- volunteer for student and community newspapers
+- volunteer for student or local community newspapers

 You'll find it helpful to take a sub-editing course if you've already got some experience in journalism, PR or media communications.